PaulBratslavsky/strapi-bext-strapi-lifecycle-example/blog.md

 - `deleteUserProfile`: Deletes a user profile for a user.
 - `generateUsername`: Generates a random username for a user if the fullName is not provided.

-The full completed code look like the following:
+The full completed code looks like the following:

 ```ts
 // TODO: This only applies to the users-permissions plugin.